sourcegraph/handbook/content/departments/finance/index.md

 **How we will monitor performance versus plan**

-Twice a quarter (folloing month 2 & 3), the finance team will share a reporting pack with the head of each department that will outline the following:
+Twice a quarter (following month 2 & 3), the finance team will share a reporting pack with the head of each department that will outline the following:

 - Cost (on a $ basis) versus plan for that quarter or for that quarter to date
 - Updated forecast for the remainder of fiscal quarter, and year, versus plan
 - Headcount versus plan
-- Company level metrics
+- Company-level metrics
   - ARR vs plan
   - Burn vs plan

 The above information will be shared via Google slides on business Day +8 following the monthly financial close.
 As part of this review process, Finance and Department leads will also evaluate our investments for the remainder of the fiscal year and determine if any adjustments are required.
 There are a number of scenarios that could require us to make an adjustment that would deviate from the plan.
 Some of these might include:

-- A marketing program has generated a significant amount of opportunities beyond expectation.
+- A marketing program has generated a significant amount of opportunities beyond expectations.
-- Our Engineering and Product team believe that there is an opportunity to invest in a feature that will have a meaningful impact on our ARR growth.
+- Our Engineering and Product team believes that there is an opportunity to invest in a feature that will have a meaningful impact on our ARR growth.
 - We see inbound activity beyond what was planned and we need to adjust the hiring plan for the sales team.
 - Our pace of growth is negatively impacted by adverse macroeconomic conditions.
 We determine that spending refinements are required in order to manage and maintain our forecasted cash position.